muffinista/before-dawn/README.md

 a system that allows you to build desktop applications that run on [node.js](https://nodejs.org/) and are rendered via Chrome.

-There's about half a dozen screensavers right now, with more on the way.
+There's about a dozen screensavers right now, with more on the way.
 Here's the Flying Emoji screensaver:

 ![flying emoji](https://github.com/muffinista/before-dawn/raw/master/assets/emoji-on-monitor-opt.gif "Flying Emoji!")